-Four years of Modi govt: Many missions rolled out, targets steep
+Four years of Modi govt — Social sector: Many missions rolled out, targets steep

 The Swachh Bharat Mission, for all its claims, has failed to deliver much on the waste management front, be it expansion of the sewage network, developing landfills in cities, or in its complete neglect of its initially stated agenda of eradicating manual scavenging.
 In rural India, the Sansad Adarsh Gram Yojana, wherein MPs were expected to adopt rural areas and turn them into model villages, has been largely a non-starter for lack of budgetary support, while the UPA’s flagship rural livelihood scheme MNREGA has been repeatedly crippled by inadequate funds.

-MoS, Social Justice and Empowerment
+Ramdas Athawale, MoS, Social Justice and Empowerment

 We have been responsible for amending the Prevention of Atrocities Act, which expanded the scope of acts identified as atrocities against SC/ STs and enhanced the compensation amount for victims.
 There may have been a rise in atrocities but the government has also been serious about taking strict action against it.
 Our government has put in a lot of effort to construct and conserve Babasaheb Ambedkar memorials in Delhi, Mumbai and London.